 Hi!
 I am a junior in high school.
 I am extremely active and play tennis almost every day.
 I have been experiencing no pain in my knee.
 However, my knee cracks almost every time I lean down.
 Should I be concerned?

 Crepitus is the formal term for popping or cracking under the patella (kneecap).
 It can be very common in adolescents and young adults with no underlying structural damage.
-In this video, I discuss what this popping and cracking could be and when you might see a doctor.
+In this video, I discuss why might your knee pop and crack and what you could do about it.